Experience the world of Japanese sake at the historic Hakushika Brewery in Nishinomiya.

-After the tour, I can show you a hidden gem for delicious food that pairs perfectly with sake.
+After the tour, you may also explore local food spots that pair perfectly with sake.

 Hi there!
 Hope you’re doing great.
 We’ll meet at Hanshin Nishinomiya Station — South (Ebisu) Exit.
 After the ticket gates, walk straight south and go down the far-end stairs.
 You’ll see McDonald’s on your left—that’s our meeting spot.
 From there, getting to the Hakushika Sake Museum is easy: 15-minute walk 5-minute taxi (~¥1,000 / $6–7 USD) or 10-minute bus (¥250 per person) — both at your own expense